cfinn8822/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

-1) The first thing you are going to want to do is create a Resource Group and Virtual Machine by going to "https://portal.azure.com".
+1) The first thing you are going to want to do is create a Resource Group and Virtual Machine.
-   - "Resource Group" can be named whatever you would like for this example
+   - "Resource Group" can be named how ever you choose.
+(My example is os-ticket)
+   - "Virtual Machine can be named how ever you choose.
+(My example is VM1)

-2) Setup your Virtual Machine with Windows 10 pro, version 22h2.Note you will want to create the (VM) with atleast 2 Vcpus and 8 to 16 gbs of memory.
+2) Setup your Virtual Machine with Windows 10 pro, version 22h2.
+Note you will want to create the (VM) with atleast 2 Vcpus and 8 to 16 gbs of memory.
 3) Once you have created your Virtual Machine you will want to connect to it by opening your (RDC) Remote Desktop Connection tool.
    - You can find the "Remote Desktop Connection" tool by clicking the start button or windows tab and typing it into the search bar.